vladavilov/playground/git-epic-creator/services/document_processing_service/README.md

 7) Delete processed input blobs (including empty documents).
 8) Conditionally trigger Neo4j ingestion:
    - If at least one valid document exists → publish trigger to `ingestion.trigger`
-   - If all documents are empty → skip ingestion and update project status to `processing_failed`
+   - If all documents are empty → skip ingestion and update project status to `rag_failed`

 **Note on async-to-sync bridge**: Progress updates use a persistent event loop pattern (consistent with neo4j_ingestion_service) via `utils.asyncio_runner.run_async()`.
 The persistent loop runs in a dedicated thread for the worker's lifetime, preventing event loop conflicts and ensuring reliable async HTTP calls.
 This approach is initialized via Celery worker signals (`worker_process_init`/`worker_process_shutdown`).